reghanhesser/personal-website/index.md

 ## About Me

 Hello!
 I am a Finance student at Lehigh University, earning my BA in May 2024.
-I look forward to my Wealth Management post-grad position in Philadelphia.
-However, my true passions lie within the food/home media industry, so I am still applying for finance and strategic planning positions within those fields.
+Originally from Scranton, PA, I plan on staying on the East Coast post-grad.
+Here at Lehigh, I am on the executive boards of the Alpha Phi sorority and the Lehigh Italian Club, and I tutor local middle schoolers at the Bethlehem Public Library.
 In my free time, I love to cook, style clothing, lift weights, and host dinner parties for my friends.

 <!-- Upload your own photo and change the path -->